 Knowing what type of bike is best suited for your journey, how to prepare for the trip, and what essentials to bring along are just a few of the considerations.

-For tarmac-based tours covering big distances, a touring bike will likely suit you best – thanks to their luggage space and comfortable riding positions.
+A touring bike will likely suit you best for tarmac-based tours covering big distances – thanks to their luggage space and comfortable riding positions.

 For off-road tours, select an appropriate off-road or trail bike that offers a good balance between power, range, and agility.

-If you’re unsure what kind of bike you need for your tour, you can match the bike to the tour by using our post on the different types of bikes available.
+If you need help determining what kind of bike you need for your tour, you can match the bike to the tour by using our post on the different types of bikes available.

 Finally, read the operator’s guidelines on the kit you should bring and prepare for this well in advance.
-Take into account the time of year (and your specific needs) and plan for these accordingly.
+Consider the time of year (and your specific needs) and plan for these accordingly.

-And don’t forget – the operator is on the other end of the phone.
-So if anything goes wrong, they will come to your rescue!
+And remember – the operator is on the other end of the phone.
+So, if anything goes wrong, they will come to your rescue!